syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Summaries/How-to-define-a-summary-row-in-the-grid.md

 'Defines a summary column descriptor.

-Private sd As GridSummaryColumnDescriptor = New GridSummaryColumnDescriptor()
+Private sdc As GridSummaryColumnDescriptor = New GridSummaryColumnDescriptor()

 'Summary for Col2.

-sd.DataMember= "Col2"
+sdc.DataMember= "Col2"

 'Sets under which column you need to see the total.

-sd.DisplayColumn = "Col2"
+sdc.DisplayColumn = "Col2"

 'Here you specify the format of the field to be displayed.

-sd.Format = "{Count}"
+sdc.Format = "{Count}"

-'Here you set the type of the summary i.e totalling or average or count etc...
+'Here you set the type of the summary i.e total or average or count etc...

-sd.SummaryType = SummaryType.DistinctCount
+sdc.SummaryType = SummaryType.DistinctCount

 'Here "Total" is the text that occurs as the header.

 'Creates a new SummaryRowDescriptor and adds it to the SummaryRows collection

-Me.gridGroupingControl1.TableDescriptor.SummaryRows.Add(New GridSummaryRowDescriptor("Col2", "Total", sd))
+Me.gridGroupingControl1.TableDescriptor.SummaryRows.Add(New GridSummaryRowDescriptor("Col2", "Total", sdc))

 {% endhighlight  %}